 6. The same is true for your email, ensure that MFA is active as an attacker having access to your email would allow them to request password resets to any account linked to that email address.

-But If My Passwords Are Unique and Secure, How Can I Ever Remember Them?
+If All My Passwords Are Unique and Secure, How Can I Remember Them?